maharudraabhishek/abhiditi/README.md

 - 👋 Hi, I’m @abhiditi🔱
 - Currently, working as Software Engineer at @heremaps
-- ✨ Founded of HaraShakam🌿 - online fruits, vegetables and daily essentials e-commerce startup
+- ✨ Founder of HaraShakam🌿 - online fruits, vegetables and daily essentials e-commerce startup
 - 🔗 https://harashakam.com/
 - 👀 I’m interested and working on Android, Flutter, Machine Learning, Deep Learning, UI Development, Shell Scripting
 - 🌱 Learning is a life long process... like the infinite universe